Marjorie Morrill

-Marjorie Morrill Painter Whiting (née Morrill; March 29, 1908 – November 27, 2009), known during her tennis career as Marjorie 'Midge' Morrill, was an American female tennis player who was ranked #2 in the United States in 1930.
+Marjorie Morrill Painter Whiting (née Morrill; March 29, 1908 – November 27, 2009), known during her tennis career as Marjorie 'Midge' Morrill, was an American female tennis player who was ranked No. 2 in the United States in 1930.
 From 1928 to 1934, she was ranked in the top 10 four times.

 Personal life

 Morrill was the daughter of Joseph Morrill, a Boston lawyer, and Olive Morison Morrill, and lived on Glenridge Road in Dedham, Massachusetts.
 Joseph Morrill gave land to the Dedham Tennis Club to build courts on the same street.
 Marjorie Morrill was known to "spend hours every day hitting the ball against the backboard there."

 Morrill was married to Whitfield Painter for 42 years and had three children with him: Nancy, Margot, and Whitfield, Jr. The Painter family moved frequently around the U.S. to accommodate Mr. Painter's sales job with Plymouth Cordage.
 After the elder Whitfield's death, she married John Whiting, who predeceased her after seven years of marriage.
-Morrill died on November 27, 2009 at age 101 at the Carleton Willard Skilled Nursing Facility.
+Morrill died on November 27, 2009, at age 101 at the Carleton Willard Skilled Nursing Facility.